Presto card: Card use

 A Braille letter "P" was placed on the Presto card to help distinguish it from other cards in a wallet, after consultation with feedback from visually impaired customers.

-Presto cards purchased from the Presto website or from automated self-service vending machines in TTC, GO Transit and UP Express stations are set to the adult fare rates.
-For concessionary fares (such as child, senior, youth or post-secondary student), one must present the Presto card at either a transit centre or at some Shoppers Drug Mart locations with appropriate identification to have the concession fare rate set.
+Presto cards purchased from the Presto website or from automated self-service vending machines are set to the adult fare rates.
+For concessionary fares (such as child, senior, youth or post-secondary student), one must present the Presto card in-person at either a transit customer service centre or at many Shoppers Drug Mart locations to have the concession fare rate set.

 Mobile wallets

 On 14 November 2023, Metrolinx made Presto cards available in Google Wallet.
 On 16 July 2024, Metrolinx made Presto cards available in Apple Wallet.

-Presto cards in mobile wallets can be used on all transit systems which support regular Presto cards except OC Transpo in Ottawa.
+Presto cards in mobile wallets can be used on all transit systems which support physical Presto cards except OC Transpo in Ottawa.
 Creation of a virtual card can be done through a mobile wallet's app or the Presto app at no cost.
 In addition, the settings and the balance of a physical Presto card can be transferred to a virtual card.
 This includes concession fare types (excluding the child fare type, which currently only remains available on physical Presto cards).
 The physical card will be cancelled after the transfer.
 Concession fares can be set on the virtual cards through the same methods as a physical card.